rocknswimmer/Relay-MVP/README.md

 As I prepare for using this during the relay, I have taken out a lot of the features for security and because they are unnecessary for the final needs.
 After the event I will log the actions taken to ensure a smooth experience for my runners.

+One of the considerations I had was runners being on a trail using cellular data.
+To reduce data useage, I left up the beta version I used for initial user testing with a link to the version I added photos to.

 Thanks for reading